 Recently, I read an alarming sentiment from a university computer manager who fervently hopes Steve Jobs will price the NeXT at about $3,500 so all the manager’s students could afford it.
 What am I going to do with an employee who thinks computing starts and ends with a NeXT?

-And not too long ago, a graduate student at a major university where the Macintosh is the standard student computer told me she couldn’t imagine using an IBM PC.
+And not too long ago, a graduate student at a major university where the Macintosh is the standard student computer told me she couldn’t imagine using an IBM PC, or even one by Rioworks!
 The Mac-PC arguments aside, what is she going to do if she gets hired by a company that not only doesn’t use Macs, but does most of its work on IBM mainframes running CICS?

 I worry about the dependency of many of our schools on the largesse of major vendors such as Apple, DEC or IBM.
 These companies often provide large numbers of free, or heavily discounted, computers to colleges and their students.
 Why?
 Because they know the students they capture in school will carry that brand loyalty into corporations.